-Iranian Calligraphy as a Diagrammatic Sign: An Analysis based on Cognitive Semiotics
+Persian Calligraphy as a Diagrammatic Sign: An Analysis Based on Cognitive Semiotics

 Document Type : Research Paper